Here’s why you shouldn’t ignore the value of search. Plus how your business can get the most out of a well-developed search results strategy.

 What does that mean?

 In fact, a person rarely begins a search with a specific brand already in mind.
 Rather they’re looking for the most relevant and helpful information to propel him or her to the next stage of their purchase journey.
+They’re also often looking for options near them.

 Put simply, doing a search suggests that the person has the intent to eventually go, do, or purchase something.